Kyle Rittenhouse returns to court as prosecutors seek his re-arrest for allegedly violating bond

 Only 17 at the time and too young to legally possess the assault rifle-style firearm in Wisconsin, Rittenhouse previously told The Washington Post he had a friend purchase the weapon on his behalf using money from a government stimulus program.
 On the night of the shooting, Rittenhouse traveled across the Illinois border to Kenosha in response to a call-out by a self-styled militia group in Kenosha for “patriots” to protect local businesses.

-Rittenhouse’s legal team said the shootings were in self-defense, an argument that attracted conservative supporters — and even a defense from former president Trump — who cast him as a foil to protesters.
+Rittenhouse’s legal team said the shootings were in self-defense, an argument that attracted conservative supporters — including former president Trump — who cast him as a foil to protesters.
 Rittenhouse secured his freedom in November after online supporters raise his $2 million cash bond.

-After Rittenhouse was released on bond, he was spotted at a bar in Wisconsin (adults under 21 can drink in Wisconsin if accompanied by a parent) posing for celebratory photos and flashing White power hand signs with members of the Proud Boys, a far-right group with a history of violence.
+After Rittenhouse was released on bond, he was spotted at a bar in Wisconsin (adults under 21 can drink in Wisconsin if accompanied by a parent) posing for celebratory photos with members of the Proud Boys, a far-right group with a history of violence, while flashing hand signs associated with White supremacy.

 The bar scene prompted prosecutors to adjust the terms of his release and bar him from drinking alcohol, displaying signs or symbols linked to White supremacy and affiliating with White supremacist groups.